 The 2019 Horizon 100 Founders Ride will take place on Sunday, September 15th.

 A longer ride and a shorter ride are both available.
 Both rides start in the beach parking lot in Waskesiu.
 (MAP HERE)

-The longer ride goes to Christopher Lake, where riders stop for lunch before coming back.
+The longer ride starts at 9:30AM and goes to Christopher Lake, where riders stop for lunch before coming back.
 This makes a 127km loop.
-A shorter option has riders turn around at the park gate, making the total ride about 80km.

 About Horizon 100 founders:

 - Horizon 100 was started by 5 Saskatoon cycling enthusiasts in 1991.

 - The founding members were: Ray Wight, Howard Lowe, Sam Hamilton, Brian Franc, and Richard Kolen.

 - Horizon 100 had only 9 member’s in it’s inaugural season.
 Today the club boasts more than 280 members, making it the largest cycling club in Saskatchewan!